tomstryhn/Active-Directory-Unknown-SID/README.md

 To understand what it is, you need to have a little insigth, and first need to know what a SID is.

+### Basic SID 101

-SID is an abbrevation for Security Identifier, below I display the SID for a ADUser, using PowerShell.
+SID is an abbrevation for Security Identifier, below is displayed the SID for a ADUser, using PowerShell:

 ```PowerShell
 PS C:\> (Get-ADUser Administrator).SID